 - All employees are paid $9.50 for Individual Respite hours (one staff to one consumer).
 Any time spent completing required training is also paid at $9.50/hour.
 Any meetings you are required to attend are paid at $9.50/hour (including your family introduction meeting and employee annual review meeting).

 - Employees who provide Supported Community Living Services (SCL) are paid $11.50 – 13.50 per hour depending on relevant education and experience.

 - All Respite staff are paid $7.50/hour for Group Respite hours, per consumer.
 There is a maximum of 3 consumers at once, per employee ($22.50/hour).

 - We pay every hour you work, regardless of what time of day it is.
 You will be paid the same pay rate for every hour.
 It does not decrease in the overnight hours.
-For Individual Respite there is a limit of 19 hours that can be worked per calendar day to remain in compliance with HCBS rules.

 - Employees are paid twice per month.
 Documentation of shifts must be turned in to our office by the due date in order to be paid on time.
 Due dates are as follows:

 - Hours worked the 1st through the 15th are due in our office by the 19th and are paid on the 27th.

 - Hours worked from the 16th through 30th/31st are due in our office on the 4th and are paid on the 12th.

 - All staff are employees of The Respite Connection and are paid by Respite Connection.